Skip to main content

 §Requirements

-To use a custom extension type, it must implement:
+To use a custom advanced extension type with ExtensionRegistry, it must implement:

-2. prost::Name - For type URL encoding (auto-generated by prost-build with enable_type_names(), or implement manually)
+2. prost::Name - For type URL encoding. prost-build can generate this when configured with prost_build::Config::enable_type_names().

 §The Explainable Trait